tangkenyi2001/vllm/ken/diagrams/vLLM_arch.md

 ## 2. vLLM Worker Architecture

 This diagram illustrates how workers receive tasks from the engine, execute the model in a distributed fashion across multiple GPUs, and send results back.
+### Tensor Parallism and Pipeline Parallelism
+All-reduce is for tensor parallism, does recomputation to ensure the model is in sync.

+P2P is for Pipeline parallelism, which merely passes data to the next layer
 ```mermaid
 graph TD
     FromEngine((From Engine))